DOL-Translations/lupin-III/README.md

 ![image](https://github.com/radianthero/lupin-III/assets/90285213/9c1c2fd5-c8a1-4d13-a820-79f850f83afb)

 Save data play time & banner.
 This is primarily for GameCube, if playing on Dolphin/Nintendont, this wont be an issue.
+(Done)

 Tweak opening.bnr text length.
 To make the image look better.
+(Done)

 Translate submenus (graphics).
 Every menu option is actually a pre-made sprite, and not dynamic with the text, so someone would have to make new assets (Currently being worked on)